Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Defining an Inferred Type

-The `typeof` function can be used in a type definition to define an inferred type
+The `typeof` function can be used in a type definition to define an inferred type.

 ```lua
 type Car = typeof {